 It is not certain how or why these deposits build up on the nerves, but it is likely that the normal process whereby the body clears unwanted chemicals is not working properly, due to the gene responsible for this action being faulty.

 How is it diagnosed?

 Until recently, the diagnosis could only be made by examining a piece of skin or conjunctiva under a microscope, and confirming the presence of the ‘spheroid bodies’ in the nerve axons contained within it.
-Spheroid bodies are found in other related, but different, disorders, but the symptoms the children have, and the age at which they appear, confirm the diagnosis.
+Spheroid bodies are found in other related, but different, disorders, but the symptoms the children have, and the age at which they appear, along with laboratory results, confirm the diagnosis.

 Commonly now, testing of the PLA2G6 gene on a blood sample will be done first, and may confirm the diagnosis without the need for the biopsies.

 In the 1950’s, Dr Seitelberger described the disorder and it is still sometimes known as Seitelberger’s disease.